ckingdon95/MooreAg/docs/src/index.md

 # Welcome

-The `MooreAg` package defines an `Agriculture` component to be used in Integrated Assessment Models within the [Mimi Framework](https://github.com/mimiframework/Mimi.jl).
+The `MimiMooreEtAlAgricultureImpacts` package defines an `Agriculture` component to be used in Integrated Assessment Models within the [Mimi Framework](https://github.com/mimiframework/Mimi.jl).
 In addition to the component definition, this package also provides helper functions for using and running the component.
 Code is based on the agricultural damage functions from a [2017 paper in Nature Communications](https://www.nature.com/articles/s41467-017-01792-x) by Moore et al.

 ## The Agriculture Component